 Once you have checked the boxes of the 2 points mentioned above, you should now ensure that you haven’t lost your brand’s personality.

-Also, do not change your colour scheme frequently because this might make customers confused about your brand and what it stands for.
+Also, do not change your colour scheme frequently because this might make customers confused about your brand advertising and what it stands for.

 The key takeaway in this point is consistency and being constant.

-Colour in a brand is important
+Colour in brand advertising is important

 Consider this example of how colour schemes affected the following companies’ customer choice: